skypad123/ntu_sa-roomsense2-mono/client/readme.md

   eval "$(pyenv virtualenv-init -)" ``` to the bottom of the file and save the buffer
   -  reconnect the ssh session for PATH to take effect

+#### Install driver for mic
+1.    run the cmd ```sudo pip3 install --upgrade adafruit-python-shell``` to install adafruit-shell
+2.    run the cmd ```wget https://raw.githubusercontent.com/adafruit/Raspberry-Pi-Installer-Scripts/master/i2smic.py``` to download script
+3.    run the cmd ```sudo python3 i2smic.py``` to run the installation script
+4.    type `y` and enter to have the i2s mic module support to be load at boot
+5.    type `y` and enter to reboot rpi

+###  Install python interface to mic driver
+sudo apt-get install python3-pyaudio sudo apt-get install portaudio19-dev

+### run the application
   - run the cmd ```cd ~ && mkdir git-projects && cd git-projects``` to create project dir and target it
   - run the cmd ```git clone "https://github.com/skypad123/ntu_sa-roomsense2-mono.git"``` to clone the project into the rpi the git-projects folder
   - run the cmd ```cd ntu_sa-roomsense2-client/client``` to target project folder